gavenda/yawa/README.md

 The sole purpose of this is to take whatever feature I want, simplify it as much as possible.
 Avoiding plugin conflict hell in general.

+This really is just for use in a simple SMP server for friends.

 All code is licensed under [GNU GPLv3](LICENSE).

 ## Feature Set